Who Shot Mr. Burns?: Springfield's Most Wanted

 Springfield's Most Wanted was a TV special hosted by John Walsh, host of America's Most Wanted.
 The special aired on September 17, 1995, before Part Two of "Who Shot Mr. Burns?"
 A parody of Walsh's television series, this special was designed to help people find out who shot Mr. Burns, by laying out the potential clues and identifying the possible suspects.
 It features opinions from former Los Angeles police chief Daryl Gates and predictions from Dennis Franz, Courtney Thorne-Smith, Kevin Nealon, Chris Elliott, and Andrew Shue.
 The special also included oddsmaker Jimmy Vaccaro of The Mirage casino and hotel in Las Vegas, who had been taking bets on the shooter's identity; a brief look at the casino's tote board shows Homer as the favorite with 2:1 odds, while Maggie was a longshot at 70:1.
 It was directed by Bill Brown and written by Jack Parmeter and Bob Bain.

 The special was criticized for taking the publicity of the episode too far.
-Several critics said the special tainted host John Walsh's credibility and was described as gimmicky, tacky, and "blatant groveling for viewers".
+Several critics said the special tainted host Walsh's credibility and was described as gimmicky, tacky, and "blatant groveling for viewers".
 The special averaged an 8.4 Nielsen Rating and finished 50th in the United States in the ratings for the week of September 11–17, 1995.